nhkhaivn/Biomed2Vec/README.md

 # Biomed2Vec
+Learning Effective Distributed Representation of Complex Biomedical Concepts

+We focused on training effective representations for biomedical concepts including complex ones with multiple tokens.
+We used an efficient technique to index all possible concepts of UMLS in a corpus of 15,4 billion tokens.
+We can obtain the vector representations for more than 650,000 concepts (with minimum frequency is 10).

-Learning Effective Distributed Representation of Complex Biomedical Concepts (Source code is available after a publication.
-However, now you can download pre-trained models)
+**Source code is available after a publication.
+However, now you can download pre-trained models**

 # Corpus
 - Step 1: run download.sh to download all raw corpora